 Flight and Arrival Information

-Students in this program will be responsible for making their own flight arrangments to Paris.
-Upon acceptance to the program, students will be provided with the arrival date, time, and location to be met by our Paris Program Director.
+Students in this program will be responsible for making their own flight arrangements to Paris.
+Upon acceptance to the program, students will be provided with the arrival date, time, and location to be met by our Paris Resident Director.

 Participants in this program possessing a US passport do NOT have to apply for a student visa.
 Note: Non-US passport holders (or dual European Union citizens) may require different procedures.
 Please contact the program specialist for more details..